All Episodes

 Communistic?

-God, I hate those terms.
+I hate those terms.

-Anyway, yeah, the Butthole Surfers.
+Anyway, yeah, the butthole surfers.

-You know, I used to, I had a job once in Montreal, and my job was picking up records from the border for cargo records.
+You know, I used to, I had a job once in Montreal.

-Right, so they would ship to the place, Montreal's only an hour from the border, so they'd ship to the closest they could get to the border, a big warehouse, and then I would drive a truck down, a big van actually, and fill it up with CDs, and then cross the border, and they'd save like thousands of dollars, and then they'd ship the CDs throughout Canada, to various record stores.
+So they'd ship to the closest they could get to the border, a big warehouse, and then I would drive a truck down, a big van, actually, and fill it up with CDs and then cross the border.

-That reminded me of a funny story there.
+And that reminded me of a funny story there.

 I'm going to tell it.

-So anyway, before I get to the funny story, we'd get to the border and it was now my job to defend all these because I'm the one transporting them.
+So anyway, before I get to the funny story, we'd get to the border and it was now my job to defend all these because I'm the one Transporting them, which seems kind of weird.

 Do truckers have to do that?